Ode to Sleep: Critical reception

 Dan LeRoy of Alternative Press deems the song Twenty One Pilots' best, stating that "If one single track best incorporates all the elements that have made Twenty One Pilots beloved, 'Ode to Sleep' would be it.
 A manic, tempo-shifting mashup of hip-hop swagger and indie-rock doubt, with a heart-stopping pop chorus designed to drive demons away."

 Mitch Mosk of Atwood Magazine compared the song's pre-chorus to Electric Light Orchestra's "Mr. Blue Sky."
 According to Mosk, the song's beginning is primarily electronic with rapping similar to Eminem, whereas the song has a "full-blown indie-pop chorus, with jingling piano keys and rock drums."
 Ultimately, he attributes the appeal of the song to the (genre-swapping) disparity of the "impressive rapping" and "anthemic pop chorus' emotional release."

 Music video

-On December 31st, 2014, the band released a music video for the song "Ode to Sleep".
-Composed of footage captured by the band's creative director Mark C. Eshleman of Reel Bear Media from three concerts from the past three years, the video depicted the band's rapid growth from their origins as a small local band to a nationally-popular alternative act, an upward trend that would continue into the next album cycle.
-Eshleman then went on to direct the music video, along with most of the band's others from 2012 to 2015, and again in 2019.
+On December 31, 2014, the band released a music video for the song "Ode to Sleep".
+Composed of footage captured by the band's creative director Mark C. Eshleman of Reel Bear Media from three concerts from the past three years, the video depicted the band's rapid growth from their origins as a small local band to a nationally popular alternative act, an upward trend that would continue into the next album cycle.
+Eshleman then went on to direct the music video, along with most of the band's others from 2012 to 2015, and again from 2019 to the present day with his recent involvement in Clancy (2024).

 It was revealed that a skeptical Eshleman had pulled Joseph aside a few times before the shooting at the empty venue, questioning whether the small crowd was even worth filming.
-Joseph insisted and the music video has since garnered over 20 million views.
+Joseph insisted and the music video has since garnered over 27 million views.